morgdenn/npm-cflint/README.md

 When you run CFLint it will search the current directory and parent directories for a ".cflintrc" file.
 If found it will automaticly use that configuration.

-After running `cflint --init`, you'll have a `.cflintrc` file in your directory.
+After running `cflint -init`, you'll have a `.cflintrc` file in your directory.
 In it, you'll see some rules configured like this:

 ```json
 {